SeraphJACK/SimpleLogin/README.md

 - `/simplelogin unregister <PlayerName>`

-    - Unregister the player.
+    - Unregister the player

 - `/simplelogin save`
-    - Save all player entries.
+    - Save all player entries

 - `/simplelogin setDefaultGameType <PlayerName> <GameType>`

-    - Configure the after-login game type for the player.
+    - Configure the after-login game type for the player

 - `/simplelogin about`
     - Show the version information